Home / Resume / IT / IT Support

 IT Support Team Lead

 "IT support team lead managing 6 Tier 1 technicians across a 2,000-user organization.
-Implemented ServiceNow workflows that cut average resolution time by 35% and improved SLA compliance from 78% to 96%.
-CompTIA A+, Network+, and ITIL 4 certified."
+Built ServiceNow workflows and SLA management routines that cut average resolution time by 35% and lifted SLA compliance from 78% to 96%.
+CompTIA A+, Network+, and ITIL 4 Foundation certified."

 Why it works: Leadership scope, team size, dramatic metric improvement, relevant certifications.